salmakabir000/BuyPower-data-engineering-internship/README.md

 Welcome to the internship repository.

-This repository is used for weekly learning tasks in data engineering.
+This repository is used for weekly learning tasks submission.

 ---